durrantm/code_samples/README.md

 </br></br>

 The Javascript and Ruby examples are more complete and reflect languages I have used more extensively.</br>
+Ruby is the best example of Page Objects, Retries and Tags.</br>
 </br></br>
 You can see a number of youtube videos of me coding TDD/BDD exercises in Ruby and Javascript at:
 - [Ruby](https://www.youtube.com/playlist?list=PLrVQWs0-8fJx0X6PMFQa0xbzKzS1_v8Vz)